Bridging the Divide—Settling Disputes in Southeast Wisconsin

 When it is done right, mediation helps people negotiate intelligently and find their own solutions to legal or business disputes involving—

 Unlike trials in court, there is no hearsay rule in arbitration.
 Therefore, evidence and testimony can be presented or summarized in writing or by way of affidavits.
 Only the most important witnesses need to appear in person.
+The parties may select arbitrators who have some expertise in the subject of the dispute, so it can take less time and money to educate them, as compared to a judge or jury.
+The arbitrator’s decision is normally final and binding, so there are no appeals.
 As a result, it is usually faster and more economical than litigation.
-The parties may select arbitrators who have some expertise in the subject of the dispute, so it can take less time and money to educate them, as compared to a judge or jury.
-If the parties agree, the evidence and results of an arbitration may be kept confidential.
+Most importantly, if the parties agree, the evidence and results of an arbitration may be kept confidential.
+If the decision is against you, it does not set a bad precedent that can be used against you by others.

 Arbitration may be your best option when your primary concerns are: